-The section that follows includes terminology that you should become familiar with before using AS/400 Manager.
+This section includes a terminology that you must become familiar with before using AS/400 Manager.

 alert primary focal point

 Identifies the AS/400 system services control point, from which the AS/400 Manager application reads alerts that other AS/400 systems have forwarded to the focal point.